cakephp/docs/en/core-libraries/validation.rst

         }
     ]);

-Closures or callable methods will receive as last argument a ``$context`` array, it will contain values related to the validation process:
+Closures or callable methods will receive 2 arguments when called.
+The first will be the value for the field being validated.
+The second is a context array containing data related to the validation process:

 - **data**: The original data passed to the validation method, useful if you plan to to create rules comparing values.
 - **providers**: The complete list of rule provider objects, useful if you need to create complex rules by calling multiple providers.
 - **newRecord**: Whether the validation call is for a new record or a pre-existent one.

 Defining conditions for validator
 ---------------------------------